MiketheChap/worldwidestew/content/blog/2022-02-04-the-point-of-mindfulness.md

 date: 2022-04-02
 type: blog
 keywords: ["mindfulness", "meditation", "kindness", "work"]
-summary: "The point of mindfulness is that we learn to focus our attention with kindness and without the sense of working."
 summary: "Working too hard at mindfulness meditation with little success?
 Maybe you've missed the point.
 Actually, points."
 ---